-Setup a US C-Corporation
+Incorporate a U.S. C-Corporation

-A C Corporation Exists Independently of its Owners - A C Corporation can have “Perpetual Existence” — this is in contrast to sole proprietorships or partnerships where a business only exists for as long as the proprietors or owners are alive and in the business.
+A C-Corporation Exists Independently of its Owners - A C-Corporation can have “Perpetual Existence” — this is in contrast to sole proprietorships or partnerships where a business only exists for as long as the proprietors or owners are alive and in the business.

-Ownership of C Corporations Can Be Fluid and Transferred - Ownership in a C Corporation is decided by who holds the stocks it issues.
+Ownership of C-Corporations Can Be Fluid and Transferred - Ownership in a C-Corporation is decided by who holds the stocks it issues.
 These stocks can be bought and sold between investors, and if the company’s shares are publicly traded on a stock exchange, institutions and members of the public can own stock in the company.

 Ease of Access to Funding Through Issuing Stock - If a C Corporation want to raise money, it can hold an “Initial Public Offering (IPO)” where it “goes public” and offers shares for sale on a stock exchange.
 This can bring significant money into a business.
 They can also choose to issue shares periodically to raise further funding, although this can dilute the value of existing shares.